Rate Limiting

 Causes of rate limiting

-• Making a large number of requests within a small amount of time.
-This might be because you're performing analytics or building/updating a SKU product catalog.
-In these scenarios, you could attempt to reduce your request rate or employ a delta encoding strategy.
+• Performing analytics or batch updates on your SKU product catalog.
+You could attempt to reduce your request rate in these scenarios or employ a delta encoding strategy.

-• Your ecommerce store might be conducting a flash sale (in which deep product discounts are offered for a short period of time) and this event results in a sudden spike in traffic.
+• Your eCommerce store might be conducting a flash sale (in which deep product discounts are offered for a short period of time), which results in a sudden spike in traffic.
 In almost all cases, our standard rate limits are high enough so that legitimate traffic is never throttled.
-However, if you believe that an upcoming event might cause you to hit your request ceiling, then you should contact your Digital River representative and inquire about temporarily increasing your rate limit.
+However, if you believe an upcoming event might cause you to hit your request ceiling, contact your Digital River representative and inquire about temporarily increasing your rate limit.

-• Making unnecessary requests to the APIs that retrieve data items from the response but then fail to use that data in your application.
+• Making unnecessary requests to the APIs that retrieve data from the response but then fail to use it in your application.

 Your integration should always have a mechanism for handling rate limiting.
-But, in most cases, you can avoid triggering our request rate restrictions by following some rate limiting best practices.
+However, you can usually avoid triggering our restrictions by following some rate-limiting best practices.

 Handling rate limiting